paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-027-tribally-controlled-school-grants.md

 (5) **Enforcement of request to include funds**

   (A) *In general* — If the Secretary fails to carry out a request filed by an Indian tribe or tribal organization to include in such tribe 66 So in original.
-Probably should be “tribe’s”. or organization’s grant under this chapter the funds described in subsection (a)(2) of this section within 180 days after the filing of the request, the Secretary shall—
+Probably should be “tribe’s”. or organization’s grant under this chapter the funds described in subsection (a)(2) within 180 days after the filing of the request, the Secretary shall—

     (i) be deemed to have approved such request; and

     (ii) immediately upon the expiration of such 180-day period amend the grant accordingly.

-  (B) *Rights* — A tribe or organization described in subparagraph (A) may enforce its rights under subsection (a)(2) of this section and this paragraph, including rights relating to any denial or failure to act on such tribe’s or organization’s request, pursuant to the dispute authority described in section 2508(e) 5 of this title.
+  (B) *Rights* — A tribe or organization described in subparagraph (A) may enforce its rights under subsection (a)(2) and this paragraph, including rights relating to any denial or failure to act on such tribe’s or organization’s request, pursuant to the dispute authority described in section 2508(e) 5 of this title.

 ### Statutory Notes